Skip to main content

 Transportation Safety Action Plan

-The Transportation Safety Action Plan (TSAP) identifies how Washington County can help reduce traffic-related injuries.
+The Transportation Safety Action Plan (TSAP) guides how Washington County works to reduce traffic-related injuries.

 Safe Streets for All Grant Awarded

-We are updating our Transportation Safety Action Plan (TSAP) with grant funding from the Safe Streets for All (SS4A) Grant Program.
+We are updating our TSAP with grant funding from the Safe Streets for All (SS4A) Grant Program.

-Metro was awarded a $2.4 million federal SS4A grant for a joint application submitted by Metro, Washington County, the city of Tigard, and Multnomah County in partnership with the cities of Fairview, Gresham, Troutdale and Wood Village.
+Metro was awarded a $2.4 million federal SS4A grant in March 2023 for a joint application submitted by Metro, Washington County, the city of Tigard, and Multnomah County in partnership with the cities of Fairview, Gresham, Troutdale and Wood Village.

 The grant supports new TSAPs for the each jurisdiction.
 It will also support Metro's 2018 Regional Transportation Safety Strategy supplemental planning.